 The road to Beja is absolutely fine – it is motorway for most of it, but when you get to the town, things certainly get interesting.
 I used Google Maps and seriously thought I was going to get lost.
 Gravel roads and the odd water stream – I couldn’t quite believe it.

 But it was all correct – I must confess I was quite impressed with Google’s knowledge of this neck of the woods.
 But as Miguel and Maria Manuel, our incredible hosts, said – “one needs to go through hell to get to heaven”.
 I couldn’t agree more.
-The team at Herdade do Vau, a brand new ‘bio-chic’ project (I wouldn’t call it a hotel, because it felt completely different), had been inviting me to come and visit for almost a year – before the project was even completed.
+The team at Herdade do Vau, a ‘bio-chic’ project (I wouldn’t call it a hotel, because it felt completely different), had been inviting me to come and visit for almost a year – before the project was even completed.
 Knowing how busy my schedule gets in advance, I was most impressed by their insistence and persistence.

 I arrived, with Mr. O of course, not knowing what to expect.
 I saw some photos and they looked great (but not of the finished product), and all I knew is that there would be some wine involved.
 I am not one to take many risks, but something kept telling me I should go on this trip and just enjoy.
 And, oh my God, I so did!